OkinawanEvergreen/Evergreen-Travel-Website/README.md

 # Evergreen Travel Website
-This program is based on the assigned final project for IT-634 Distributed App Development.
+Final Project Coursework for SNHU Masters of Science in IT/Software Development - IT-634 Distributed App Development.

 ## Features
 This program explores how to develop and deploy distributed web applications, utilizing multiple programming languages and present day functionalities.